Macrix/procontel.sdk/README.md

 * use new `_sender` variable instead of `Context`
 * when using `XmlProtocol` or `BinaryProtocol` install ProconTEL StandardEndpoints SDK nuget package
-* add reference to `using ProconTel.Sdk.StandardEndpoints;` where it's necessar
+  - add reference to `using ProconTel.Sdk.StandardEndpoints;` where it's necessary
 * when using `ProconTel.Security.EndpointSecurity` class, make the necessary modifications described below:
   - Replace `IStatusDialogControler` with `IEndpointStatusControl`
   - Replace `EndpointSecurity` with `ISecurityService`